platformps/AD-SBA-CoreJava-Hibernate-JUnit-Learner/README.md

 #### Requirement 2 - Data Access Object  (dao) interfaces:

 ##### StudentI:
+- You can **NOT** add more methods in the interfaces than the definition below.
+- Please include the proper method signature based on the Student table.
 | Abstract method         | Return type    | Parameters                    | Description                                                                                                     |
 |-------------------------|----------------|-------------------------------|-----------------------------------------------------------------------------------------------------------------|
 | createStudent           | void           | Student                       | persist student to database, also handle commit,rollback, and exceptions                                        |